Ir0n2/Swaggy-New-Youtube-Client/README.md

 I think MPV is installed by default on your distro.
 It should atleast be in your package manager so if you're on debian or ubuntu ```sudo apt install mpv``` should work.
 I really can't rememeber if I even had to install mpv or not.
 This isn't a very good guide.

+step 4: Download and run our awful youtube client.
+If you want to search for and watch a video.
+It works.
+Not very well.
+But it works.